-You might have noticed the women’s movement has been getting a little bit more attention in the last few weeks.
+You might have noticed the women’s movement has been getting a little bit more attention recently.
 The Women’s March on Washington (and the sister Marches around the world) in particular has increased the visibility of women’s collective action for social justice and gender equality.

 To people on the outside, moments like these can make it seem like the women’s movement has bobbed up from nowhere.
 But the fact is that these kinds of moments are only possible because of the deep foundations and ongoing work and struggles of activists and women’s human rights defenders around the world.
 Women’s rights organisations, activists and movements work year-round to resist systems of inequality and prepare for times like these.

 The power of women’s movements

 Throughout history, movements of concerned women, and the people who support them, have been incredibly crucial in moving the world toward gender equality.

 We know that vibrant and supported women’s movements are critical to making change toward gender equality.
 One forty-year study of more than 70 countries found that the presence of autonomous feminist movements in a country had more influence over positive change (when it came to reducing violence against women) than even the wealth of the nation or the prevalence of left wing political parties.
 (Htun and Weldon, 2012).

 The combined power of women’s movements has seen an increase in women in leadership, more liberal laws around women’s sexual health and reproductive rights, and a surge in services to protect women from gender-based violence.

 Women’s Movements have organized to influence national legislation and policy change, recognizing half the population’s rights to equal education, health care and access to justice.

 Movements are typically recognised, in some way or another, as organised sets of people pursuing common political or social agendas of change through collective action.
 When it comes to feminist movements, there are a few special extras, for example: